oopnet/oopnet/docs/userguide.plotting.rst

 For this, we first have to import the packages we require:

-- `os` for specifying the path to the EPANET input file
+- :mod:`os` for specifying the path to the EPANET input file
-- `matplotlib.pyplot` for creating an animation of a certain size
+- :mod:`matplotlib.pyplot` for creating an animation of a certain size
-- `matplotlib.animation.PillowWriter` for writing the animation to a file
+- :mod:`matplotlib.animation.PillowWriter` for writing the animation to a file
-- and of course `oopnet` itself
+- and of course :mod:`oopnet` itself

 In this example we read a part of the `L-Town` network (Area C) with slight modifications.
 This model already comes with included patterns and can be used for extended period simulations.